Effective as of: 02.15.2025

 Reappointments

 Faculty members who are eligible for reappointment shall demonstrate evidence of contributions to those enumerated in the criteria in the “Criteria for Appointment and Promotion” section of this policy.
-The University’s faculty evaluation process, research and/or other scholarly work, and service to the University community shall be considered.
+The University’s faculty evaluation process, evidence of a solid, consistent teaching performance, research and/or other scholarly work, and service to the University community and to the community at large shall be considered.
 It is the responsibility of the Dean to evaluate and recommend to the Provost requests for renewal of contracts.

 Promotion to Higher Faculty Rank

 AUA does not currently have a tenure system.
-Yet in order to recognize important academic and service accomplishments by its faculty, AUA has a clearly defined promotion process for advancement in the professorial ranks.
-This process is initiated by the faculty member, reviewed by the appropriately ranked faculty, college dean, a confidential Ad Hoc Review Committee and by the Provost, who will oversee the review process.
+Yet, in order to recognize important academic and service accomplishments by its faculty, AUA has a clearly defined promotion process for advancement in the professorial ranks.
+This process is initiated by the faculty member, reviewed by the appropriately ranked faculty, College Dean, a confidential Ad Hoc Review Committee, and by the Provost, who will oversee the review process.
 The AUA President will make the final promotion determination.
-The material for the review will include documentation of the faculty member's accomplishments, including Curriculum Vitae and documentation of teaching, scholarly and administrative accomplishments, in addition to letters of reference from outside of the AUA, and evaluations from students and other AUA faculty.
-Specific procedures to enact this policy have been developed by the University administration and faculty; the current procedures are appended to this policy document as Appendix A (Promotion Procedures) and may be altered, as needed, upon consultation with and approval by the Educational Policy Committee of the AUA Board of Trustees.
+The material for the review will include documentation of the faculty member's accomplishments, including Curriculum Vitae and documentation of teaching (syllabi, teaching observations, student evaluations, statement of teaching philosophy), scholarly and administrative accomplishments, in addition to letters of reference from outside AUA, preferably from internationally recognized academic experts in the field.
+Specific procedures to enact this policy have been developed by the University administration and faculty; the current procedures are appended to this policy document as Appendix A and Appendix B (Promotion Procedures) and may be altered, as needed, upon consultation with and approval by the Academic Affairs Committee of the AUA Board of Trustees.